-Since we launched our spermidine supplement, I have had a number of customers reach out and ask me more about our sourcing and manufacturing process.
+Since we launched our flagship longevity supplement Primeadine, I have had a number of customers reach out and ask me more about our sourcing and manufacturing process.
 It is really heartening to see so many people doing their due diligence when looking for safe, high quality and effective supplements to support their health and take back control of their wellbeing.

 For me, peace of mind is everything.
 I know that what I put into my body has an impact on my overall health.
 Being over 55 and an autoimmune survivor, I can’t afford to make myself a guinea pig - and I didn’t want to make you one either.